Do You Get Lower Back Pain When Sitting?

 What Causes Lower Back Pain When Sitting?

-Furthermore, newer study in Journal of Electromyographic Kinesiololgy (Claus et al, 2008) show that intradiscal pressure is likely not responsible for lower back pain when sitting, and is not associated with faster disc degeneration or onset of lower back pain than is standing.
+Furthermore, a newer study in The Journal of Electromyographic Kinesiololgy (Claus et al, 2008) show that intradiscal pressure is likely not responsible for lower back pain when sitting, and is not associated with faster disc degeneration or onset of lower back pain when standing.

 For MOST cases that I see clinically, lower back pain when sitting is more an effect of two things: